autolab/Autolab/docs/lab-hooks.md

 end
 ```

-As of now, the only way to provide a more informative message to student is to raise an error:
+As of now, the only way to provide a more informative message to students is to raise an error:

 ```ruby
 def checkMimeType(contentType, fileName)